war/asset-loading/README.md

 ```

 ### default_shader.vert (vertex shader)
-Deforming vertices with skin matrices, as well as finalizing vertex transforms are computed in this function.
-Tangent, bitangent and perpendicular normal vectors are also partially computed and passed to the fragment shader (along with UV data) as well.
+Deforming vertices with skin matrices as well as finalizing vertex transforms are computed in this function.
+Tangent, bitangent, and perpendicular normal vectors are also partially computed and passed to the fragment shader (along with UV data) as well.

 #### main()
 Assuming the mesh is skinned, the first step is to calculate the skinning matrix.
 This will be used directly to deform each vertex based on the closest bone poses.
-The skinning matrix is calculated by multiplying each component of the `weights_0` vector, by each component of the `inverseBindMatrix`.
+The skinning matrix is calculated by multiplying each component of the `weights_0` vector by each component of the `inverseBindMatrix`.
 Each `inverseBindMatrix` is obtained from the `inverseBindMatrixArray` array using `joints_0` vector's indices as a key:

 ```glsl